Soil Science Society of America Journal

 Soil Science Society of America Journal is a bimonthly peer-reviewed scientific journal publishing research on all aspects of soil science.
 It was established in 1937 as Soil Science Society of America Proceedings with J. D. Luckett as founding editor-in-chief.
 The journal obtained its current title in 1973.
-It is the flagship journal of the Soil Science Society of America and is published on their behalf by Wiley.
+It is the flagship journal of the Soil Science Society of America.
 As of 2013, the journal is only available online.

 Articles undergo double-blind review, where authors and reviewers remain anonymous to one another.
-The editor-in-chief is William Horwath (University of California Davis).

 Abstracting and indexing

 The journal is abstracted and indexed in: